Answers to common chocolate questions

 WHAT DOES THE PERCENTAGE ON YOUR CHOCOLATE MEAN?

-The percentage, by weight, of the chocolate that is cocoa, as opposed to any other non-cocoa ingredients, such as sugar.
+The percentage, by weight, of the chocolate that is cacao, as opposed to any other non-cacao ingredients, such as sugar.
 This percentage includes both whole cacao beans and cacao butter.

 For example, one of my 70% dark chocolates is 62% cacao beans, 8% added cacao butter, and 30% whole cane sugar.
 62% + 8% = 70%.

 WHAT IS CHOCOLATE'S SHELF LIFE?

 For the best experience, I recommend eating dark chocolate within 3 years of when it was produced, provided it has been stored properly (more on that next).
 After this period, dark chocolate will not "go bad," but it can become dull in appearance, grainy in texture, and less flavorful.
 These changes are known as coming out of "temper."

 HOW SHOULD I STORE CHOCOLATE?